-The scope and process for an organization seeking to implement the NIST Cybersecurity Framework (CSF) can be daunting for even the most experienced CISO to handle.
+The scope and process for an organization seeking to implement the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF) can be daunting for even the most experienced CISO to handle.
 Despite the complexity of implementing the NIST CSF, its ability to unify cybersecurity efforts and bridge the gap between technical and business leaders makes it the gold standard for developing a risk management plan.
 While organizing a cyber risk management plan can be approached in a multitude of ways, customized specifically to the needs of your organization, the CSF is a perfect north star to guide these efforts.
-By understanding how the NIST CSF Framework Core works and by identifying key components within your plan, you can develop and track your company’s risk management plan with ease.
+An organizational risk management plan example like the NIST CSF Framework Core identifies key components and risk categories within your plan.
+You can develop and track your company’s project planning with this risk management plan template with ease.

 One of the most valuable aspects of the NIST CSF core is how customizable it is for every organization.
-No two paths to achieving the standard are the same even though they accomplish the same goal.
+No two paths to achieving the standard are the same, even though they accomplish the same goal.
 By understanding and knowing what to look for within the Identify, Protect, Detect, Respond, and Recover elements of the framework core, your organization can effectively create a risk management plan.
 For our purposes, we’ll examine each of the five functions and how they each contribute to the development of a risk management plan.
-We will also examine the outcomes of each function as supporting factors to consider as you develop and document the plan.
+We will also examine the outcomes of each function as supporting factors to consider as you develop and document the risk in your project.

-In the context of developing a cyber risk management plan, Identify is the first waypoint to identifying what you are protecting.
+In the context of developing a cyber security risk management plan, Identify is the first waypoint to identifying what you are protecting.
 NIST defines the Identify function of the CSF as the need to "develop the organizational understanding to manage cybersecurity risk to systems, assets, data, and capabilities".
 The focus of the Identify function of the core is on the business and how it relates to cybersecurity risk, especially taking into account the resources at hand.
-By collecting an inventory of assets across a wide range of factors, this can inform the development of your organization’s risk management plan.
+Collecting an inventory of assets across a wide range of factors can inform the development of your organization’s risk management plan.

-Business Environment is the organization’s mission, objectives, stakeholders, and activities are understood and prioritized; this information is used to inform cybersecurity roles, responsibilities, and risk management decisions.
+The business environment is the organization’s mission, objectives, stakeholders, and activities that are understood and prioritized; this information is used to inform cybersecurity roles, responsibilities, and risk management decisions.

-This dimension of developing your risk management plan requires you and your team to assess your organization’s role in the greater business environment - assessing where you sit in other organizations’ supply chain, who is a part of yours, and what dependencies exist there.
-Furthermore assessing the roles and responsibilities within both your organization and the greater ecosystem as they relate to cybersecurity and managing cyber risk.
+This dimension of developing your risk management plan requires you and your team to assess your organization’s role in the greater business environment - assessing where you sit in other organizations’ supply chains, who is a part of yours, and what dependencies exist there.
+Furthermore, assess the roles and responsibilities within both your organization and the greater ecosystem as they relate to cybersecurity, risk owners, and managing risks.

 Governance is “the policies, procedures, and processes to manage and monitor the organization’s regulatory, legal, risk, environmental, and operational requirements are understood and inform the management of cybersecurity risk”

 Establishing the company’s cybersecurity policies, roles, legal and regulatory requirements, privacy and civil liberties obligations, and risk management processes is critical.
-Baselining to understand where your organization is in this process is critical with the next step being filling in policy gaps as they are discovered.
+Baselining to understand where your organization is in this process is critical, with the next step is filling in policy gaps as they are discovered.

 On the topic of a risk management plan, determining where your organization stands is a critical step to developing a plan.
-As a risk assessment relates to the CSF and the Identify function, this helps your organization get into the habit of baselining where you stand as it relates to cyber risk.
-Selecting the right methodology for conducting a risk assessment and risk analysis is crucial in that the data collected must be actionable for both technical and business side leadership.
+As a risk assessment relates to the CSF and the Identify function, this helps your organization get into the habit of baselining where you stand as it relates to cyber threats.
+Selecting the right methodology for conducting a risk assessment and risk analysis is crucial in that the data collected must be actionable for both technical and business-side leadership.

 Risk Management Strategy

 In relation to developing a risk management plan, consider soliciting input and collecting information from other business unit leaders that manage other facets of the risks facing the enterprise.
-As information security leaders are called into business contexts more and more it becomes crucial that the data and strategy you deliver to the Board and CEO is actionable alongside the risk management plans from finance, operations, and strategy.
+As information security leaders are called into business contexts more and more, it becomes crucial that the data and strategy for risk responses you deliver to the Board and CEO is actionable alongside the risk management plans from finance, operations, and strategy.